edkhrian/pg-sql-template/README.md

 ### Features
 - Automatically camelCasing all object keys in result data (can be turned off);
-- Escaping strings to protect from SQL injections (thanks for [pg-format](https://github.com/datalanche/node-pg-format));
+- Escaping strings to protect from SQL injections (thanks to [pg-format](https://github.com/datalanche/node-pg-format));
 - Support for nested and reusable queries;
 - Convenient methods to run a query and get the result: `.many()`, `.manyOrNone()`, `.one()`, `.oneOrNone()`, `.value()`, `.valueOrNone()`, `.run()`;
 - TypeScript friendly;